loudmouse/water_tanks/README.md

 **Homepage**

-This is the homepage where you see the most recently mapped tank, the map of tans, and a listing of all tanks with pagination.
+This is the homepage where you see the most recently mapped tank, the map of tanks, and a listing of all tanks with pagination.

 ![Chicago Water Tanks - Home](/app/assets/images/screenshots/chicago_water_tanks_home_screenshot.png)